 What is Daily Fantasy Sports?

-DFS is a daily-formatted concept of fantasy sports.
+DFS is the short-form concept of fantasy sports.
 Instead of drafting a team and being married to it for an entire season, you draft your team once per contest.

 Best Daily Fantasy Sports Sites